iamciera/08SOM/lcmSOM/README.md

 `lcmSOM_analysis6_080114.Rmd` - SuperSOM based on the tutorial- not complete.
 The main lesson learned is that the data structure of a superSOM is a list of lists, where you can incorporate many different types of data.  **The way Dan did it is the way the tutorial does it.**

-`lcmSOM_analysis7_080414.Rmd` - A closer look at the clusters from basic SOM, using the cluster data from `lcmSOM_analysis1d_080514.Rmd`.
+`lcmSOM_analysis7_080414.Rmd` - A closer look at the clusters from basic SOM with *BOTH* genotypes, using the cluster data from `lcmSOM_analysis1d_080514.Rmd`.

 `lcmSOM_analysis8_081514.Rmd` - A closer look at the clusters from superSOM created from `lcmSOM_analysis5c_073114.Rmd` and `lcmSOM_analysis5c_073114.Rmd`.

-`lcmSOM_analysis9_081814.Rmd` - A closer look at the wt cluster SOM from `lcmSOM_analysis1.0a_071014.Rmd` Just to see if I can get some understanding of gene clusters.
+`lcmSOM_analysis9_081814.Rmd` - A closer look at the small wt cluster SOM from `lcmSOM_analysis1.0a_071014.Rmd` Just to see if I can get some understanding of gene clusters.

 `lcmSOM_analysis9.5_081814.Rmd` -